Fatihayoz/ui-ux-design-homework/planning/interview/notes.md

 ### Why does Fatih need a Home page?
 - To tell his story to the world.
-- To make new acquaintances.
+- To make new acquaintances in the new country.
 - To find a job.

 ### How does Fatih want to be represented?